doanbao2101/aws-glue-job-locally/semi/README.md

 * Make sure Docker is running in your WSL environment.
 * Adjust volume mount paths (`HOME` and `SCRIPT_PATH`) if your folder structure differs.
 * Ensure your AWS credentials and permissions are correctly configured for the job profile.

+---

+Let me know if you'd like a version with a visual diagram (e.g., PNG/PlantUML) or if you want to convert this into a downloadable file!